 The Problem of Teens and Distracted Driving

 Distracted driving among novice teen drivers is of particular concern.
-The results of a AAA Foundation for Traffic Safety study, which was published in 2015, shows there is good reason for this concern.
+The results of a AAA Foundation for Traffic Safety study, which was published in 2015, show there is a good reason for this concern.

 The study used in-vehicle cameras to capture teen drivers when “triggering events” such as hard-braking occurred.
 Distracted driving factored into 58 percent of the crashes analyzed in the study, including 89 percent of road-departure crashes and 76 percent of rear-end collisions.

 According to the researchers, the study’s results showed that distracted driving among teens may actually be more prevalent than previously imagined.
 For instance, the NHTSA had earlier estimated that distraction plays a role in only 14 percent of teen car accidents.

 The most common types of teen distracted driving that researchers observed in crashes were:

 |Cell phone use||12%|